ahuacate/pve-nas/README.md

 5) Bus 002 Device 004: ID 0781:5567 SanDisk Corp.
 Cruzer Blade
 ```

 In the above example, you will select number **5** to passthrough.
-Then ONLY your PVE host hardware USB port where the SanDisk Blade drive was inserted is readable by yo in the future.
+Then ONLY your PVE host hardware USB port where the SanDisk Blade drive was inserted is readable by you in the future.

 So have a spare USB drive ready and available.